 “Some reports say that these are Pakistani mercenaries hired by the Saudis.
 I hear these are Yemeni soldiers who are part of the coalition forces.
 And the Houthis’ record on truth is pretty disputable, and pretty miserable,” claimed Randa Slim, founding director of the Initiative for Track II Dialogues at the Middle East Institute.

 But the footage released by the Houthis showed images of a clear Saudi humiliation: hundreds of soldiers dropping their weapons in surrender, Houthi fighters joyriding in U.S.-made armored cars, and expensive military equipment in flames.
-One crewman, his pants stained with bodily fluids, surrendered his tank to Houthi soldiers armed only with rifles.

 A day after the attack, the Houthis released 290 prisoners to Saudi Arabia.
 Both countries have been negotiating a ceasefire, and Saudi Arabia had offered a limited truce in four provinces of Yemen a day before the raid.